Lessons Learned From Investigations of Product Failures

 Of course, a crisis playbook would also help business leaders evaluate the cost of alternative responses.
 Say the chance of the company’s product being the cause of the crisis is 20 percent and pulling it off the market would cost $500 million: what’s the optimal strategy for moving forward?

-Scenario-based planning provides a context for weighing alternatives and options.
+Scenario-based planning provides a context for weighing alternatives and options during a quality investigation.
 But above all else, the first responders would want to stop patient harm; protecting the safety of the patient population comes first.

 Functional Forensic Teams: Divide & Conquer